Popular questions from homeowners.

 A: The first sign is too often a leak.
 When this happens, many times, the water has already deteriorated the wood decking and just now showing the signs inside your home.
 There are many things you can look for to help determine if you have a problem with your roof.
 First, you will need to perform annual visual inspections.
 Other things to look for on a shingle roof would be excessive granular loss, bucklings, missing shingles, and a host of others.
 With a metal roof look for penetrations that need to be resealed, screws backing out, or debris build up.
-Diferent roofs, steep pitches, and height can keep from doing these things or having the expertise to determine if you have a small or large problem or if you need total replacement.
-If you can't do these, please consider joinging our Overhead Care Club, or calling us to determine if you have a problem.
+Different roofs, steep pitches, and height can keep from doing these things or having the expertise to determine if you have a small or large problem or if you need total replacement.
+If you can’t do these, please consider joining our Roof Shield Maintenance Program, or calling us to determine if you have a problem.

 Q: What options do I have if I discover a problem with my roof?

 A: There are always going to be at least two basic choices: repair or replace.
 Which one to select may depend upon what the problem is and how severe it is.
 Some minor problems can undoubtedly be repaired, such as a loose roof flashing.
 Others are going to require consideration of a complete replacement.
 Be sure to determine what caused damage so severe as to require replacement and what you can do to avoid it in the future.

 Q: How long can I expect a new roof to last?